 An Opportunity for Awareness

 High school students (Peer Buddies) who commit to being paired in one-to-one friendships with students in special education classes (Buddies) can gain the following: a heightened awareness of issues students with intellectual disabilities experience; an opportunity to see behind the labels society often places on individuals with disabilities; and the ability to make a difference in someone else’s life and their own.
-Buddy Pairs model acceptance and support for people with intellectual disabilities in both their school and surrounding community.
+Buddy Pairs model acceptance and support for people with intellectual disabilities in both their school and the surrounding community.

 The membership application for Best Buddies can be found at Best Buddies Online.